Stuck like glue, human beings are simply made for attachment – emotional bonds formed between individuals for better or worse.

 - Are happy to see their parents when they return

-- Have relationships that are characterized by extreme highs and lows
+- Relationships with extreme highs and lows

 Dismissive-Avoidant Attachment Type

-- May hide information from their partners
+- They may hide information from their partners

-- Idolize past relationships
+- They idealize past relationships

 Disorganized Attachment Type

-The final type of insecure attachment is one not based solely on neglect or preoccupation but on intense fear.
-Parents of children with a disorganized attachment type are usually dealing with trauma themselves.
-Because of unresolved trauma, pain, or loss, the parent is unable to attach themselves securely to their child.
-Eighty percent of abused children have this type of attachment.
+The final type of attachment isn't based solely on neglect or preoccupation, but also on intense fear.
+The attachment figure of children with a disorganized attachment style is usually dealing with trauma themselves.
+Because of unresolved trauma, pain, or loss, the attachment figure is unable to attach themselves securely to the child.
+Eighty percent of people who were abused as a child have this type of attachment.

-Because their primary caregiver's behavior was often erratic and driven by fear, adults with this type of attachment never learned to self-soothe.
-Their past is full of pain and loss.
-They may become aggressive, see the world as unsafe, and have trouble socially.
+Because their primary attachment figure's behavior was often erratic and fear-driven, adults with this type of attachment style have never learned to self-soothe.
+Their past is marked by pain and loss, and they may become aggressive, see the world as unsafe, and otherwise have trouble socially.
 Signs of this attachment style include: